chef-boneyard/chef-fundamentals/slides/resources-in-depth/01_slide.md

 # group example

-Type this into Shef (recipe context):
+Type this into your Shef session (recipe context):

     @@@ruby
     group "admins" do